 Below is a summary of what are considered to be signs of Obsessive Compulsive Disorder.
 At the end of this section the actual criteria that must be met for the diagnosis to be made is described.

 Treatment for Obsessive Compulsive disorder consists of exposing the person gradually to the thing they are afraid of, and preventing them from engaging in the compulsion.
-In fact, treatment for almost all anxiety consists of this in some form. with OCD,this is called exposure and response prevention (ERP).
+In fact, treatment for almost all anxiety consists of this in some form.
+With OCD,this is called exposure and response prevention (ERP).
+Or exposure therapy for short.
 People who suffer from OCD can learn that their obsessions and their compulsions do not really help them in any way, that they are unnecessary and even harmful to living fulfilling and happy life.

 Signs of Obsessive Compulsive Disorder: Compulsions